Deep Thinking by Markov Chain of Continuous Thoughts: Related Work

 \section{Related Work}

-Various continuous reasoning methods have emerged to mitigate the issues caused by token-by-token reasoning, which can be broadly categorized into time-axis and depth-axis approaches.
+Various continuous reasoning methods have emerged to mitigate the issues of token-by-token reasoning, which can be categorized into time-axis and depth-axis approaches.

-\textbf{Time-axis latent reasoning.} Most time-axis continuous reasoning approaches aim to improve the inference efficiency by compressing the discrete tokens in explicit CoT into a few continuous steps.
-For example, iCoT-KD~\citep{deng2023implicit, deng2024explicit} distills entire reasoning paths into single inference steps~(a single time step in LLM inference) before generating the final answer, while curriculum learning is adopted in iCoT-SI~\citep{deng2024explicit} to gradually encourage the model to shift from explicit rationales toward fully latent reasoning.
-However, compressing whole CoT reasoning paths, which may consist of thousands of tokens, into a single inference step, is too aggressive and degrades model performance.
+\textbf{Time-axis latent reasoning.} Most time-axis approaches aim to improve inference efficiency by compressing the discrete tokens in explicit CoT into a few continuous steps.
+For example, iCoT-KD~\citep{deng2023implicit, deng2024explicit} distills entire reasoning path into a single inference step, while curriculum learning is adopted in iCoT-SI~\citep{deng2024explicit} to gradually encourage the model to shift from explicit rationales toward fully latent reasoning.
+However, compressing an entire CoT reasoning path, which may consist of thousands of tokens, into a single inference step, is too aggressive and degrades model performance.
 Consequently, more recent works adopt intermediate continuous vectors, each representing a block of consecutive discrete tokens in CoT reasoning.
-For example, CODI~\citep{shen2025codi} introduces an autoregressive latent variable framework that is trained by aligning its hidden states at the last step before the final answer with an explicit CoT model.
-Coconut~\citep{hao2024training} progressively replaces blocks of discrete word tokens with continuous vectors and concatenates them together in the reasoning chain.
-CoLaR~\citep{tan2025think} further adds supervision to align the latent states with embeddings of token blocks that they are trying to replace in explicit CoT.
+For example, Coconut~\citep{hao2024training} progressively replaces blocks of discrete word tokens with continuous vectors.
+CoLaR~\citep{tan2025think}, CODI~\citep{shen2025codi}, SIM-CoT~\citep{wei2025sim}, and CoT2~\citep{zhang2025cot2} further add supervision to align the latent states with token blocks they replace in explicit CoT, with CoT2 forming continuous tokens as convex combinations of vocabulary embeddings.
 While improving inference efficiency, these methods essentially remain a form of token compression and could still be restricted by token-level reasoning.
-Moreover, their continuous vectors are updated either in a fixed manner or via simple Gaussian transitions, which limits their ability to model the diversity of reasoning and exploratory thinking.
+Moreover, their continuous vectors are updated either in a fixed manner or via simple Gaussian transitions, which limits their ability to model the diverse and exploratory thinking.